High school football: Loeblein throws record six TD passes for Falcons; Cavs, Hornets romp - Salisbury Post

 Tate Carney had 96 rushing yards on 23 carries.
 Summers completed 18 passes but was limited to 117 yards by sure-tackling Titans.

-Davie is home against Parland next week and finishes the regular season on the road at Glenn.
+Davie is home against Parkland next week and finishes the regular season on the road at Glenn.

 •••